Adelaide Medical School

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-Dr Célia Fourrier is a postdoctoral research officer in the Discipline of Psychiatry, School of Medicine, at the University of Adelaide.
+Dr Célia Fourrier is a post-doctoral research scientist in the Lysosomal Health in Ageing group, Hopwood Centre for Neurobiology, Lifelong Health Theme, at SAHMRI and an affiliate researcher in the Discipline of Psychiatry, School of Medicine, at the University of Adelaide.

-She completed her PhD in Bordeaux, France, where she investigated the role of neuroinflammation in emotional and cognitive alterations associated with obesity.
+She completed her PhD in Bordeaux, France, where she investigated the role of neuroinflammation in emotional and cognitive alterations associated with obesity under the supervision of Dr Nathalie Castanon.
 She showed that inflammation, and particularly TNF-α, could be an important target in the treatment of mood disorders in obese individuals (Fourrier et al, 2018; Fernandez de Cossio et al, 2018).
 In addition, she investigated the effect of nutritional interventions with specific nutrients (i.e. n-3 polyunsaturated fatty acids and antioxidants) on metabolic, mood and cognitive alterations in inflammatory conditions (Larrieu et al, 2014) and on the regulation of inflammatory processes in the brain (Fourrier et al. 2017).

-Date Position Institution name 2017 - 2019 Postdoctoral researcher University of Adelaide
+Date Position Institution name 2019 - 2021 Post-doctoral research scientist South Australian Health and Medical Research Institute 2017 - 2019 Postdoctoral researcher University of Adelaide

-Language Competency English Can read, write, speak, understand spoken and peer review French Can read, write, speak, understand spoken and peer review Spanish; Castilian Can read, write, speak and understand spoken
+Language Competency English Can read, write, speak, understand spoken and peer review French Can read, write, speak, understand spoken and peer review Spanish; Castilian Can read

 Date Institution name Country Title 2013 - 2016 University of Bordeaux France PhD in Neuroscience 2011 - 2013 University of Bordeaux France Master in Neuropsychopharmacology 2008 - 2011 University of Angers France Bachelor in Health Sciences